Last Day To Register For All 5 Massachusetts 'VaxMillions' Drawings Is Thursday

-BOSTON (CBS) — If you haven’t signed up for the Massachusetts ‘VaxMillions’ vaccine lottery yet, you will want do it soon.
+BOSTON (CBS) — If you haven’t signed up for the Massachusetts ‘VaxMillions’ vaccine lottery yet, it’s time.

-Thursday marks the last opportunity to register for all five chances to win a million dollars or a college scholarship, if you live in Massachusetts and are fully vaccinated against COVID-19.
+Thursday is the last opportunity to register for all five chances to win a million dollars or a college scholarship, if you live in Massachusetts and are fully vaccinated against COVID-19.

 To register, visit VaxMillionsGiveaway.com.
 The ‘VaxMillions’ website has two forms – one for those 18 and older and another for those between the ages of 12 and 17.